-Central-acting agents are often prescribed in combination with other drugs if other medications haven't helped lower blood pressure.
+Central-acting agents are often prescribed in combination with other medicines if other medicines have not helped lower blood pressure.

-The medicine may also be used to prevent, treat or improve signs and symptoms of other heath conditions, such as:
+Central-acting agents also may be used to prevent, treat or improve symptoms of other heath conditions, such as:

-- Drug withdrawal, such as from opioid pain medications
+- Drug withdrawal, such as from opioid pain medicines.

 Central-acting agents can have strong side effects.
 Possible side effects include:

 Suddenly stopping a central-acting agent can cause a dangerous increase in blood pressure.
-Don't stop taking these medications without talking to your doctor.
+Do not stop taking these medicines without talking to a health care professional.

 - Bakris GL, et al. Central sympathetic agents and direct vasodilators.
 In: Hypertension: A Companion to Braunwald's Heart Disease.
 3rd ed.
-Philadelphia, Pa.: Elsevier Saunders; 2018. https://www.clinicalkey.com.
-Accessed July 9, 2019.
+Elsevier; 2018. https://www.clinicalkey.com.
+Accessed April 20, 2023.

-- Krull KR.
-Pharmacology of drugs used to treat attention deficit hyperactivity disorder in children and adolescents. https://www.uptodate.com/contents/search.
-Accessed July 10, 2019.
+- Krull KR, et al. Pharmacology of drugs used to treat attention deficit hyperactivity disorder in children and adolescents. https://www.uptodate.com/contents/search.
+Accessed April 20, 2023.

 - Sevarino KA.
 Medically supervised opioid withdrawal during treatment for addiction. https://www.uptodate.com/contents/search.
 Accessed April 20, 2023.